 Residents will be compensated for days on jury duty provided court verification of jury duty served is provided to the program coordinator.
-The GME office, the residency office, and your attending must be notified of both potential and actual jury duty.
-Please be aware however, that to qualify for the American Board of Surgery, you are only allowed to miss 20 week days total a year without having time added to that academic year.
-It is advised you notify the court / judge of this if you are called.
+The GME office, the residency office, and your current service team and attending must be notified of both potential and actual jury duty.
+Please be aware however, that to qualify for the American Board of Surgery, you are only allowed to miss 20 weekdays MAXIMUM per without having time added to that academic year.
+It is advised you notify the court / judge of this if you are called in to serve for jury duty.